Tiki culture: Restaurant and bar resurgence

 Many new tiki bars and retro-Polynesian themed restaurants began to open their doors after the turn of the century.

-Forbidden Island opened in California in 2006, emphasizing large scale décor and a return to live act musical shows as was common in tiki's early years.
-San Francisco's Smuggler's Cove tiki bar opened in 2009 and features over 80 exotic and traditional recipes.
-Three Dots and a Dash is a modern tiki bar in Chicago, as is the Hale Pele in Portland and Undertow in Phoenix.
-Other non-themed bars started placing tiki drinks on their menus, signaling a broader acceptance of the genre while also engendering discussion over what qualified to be called an "authentic" tiki bar.
+Non-themed bars also started placing tiki drinks on their menus, signaling a broader acceptance of the genre while also engendering discussion over what qualified to be called an "authentic" tiki bar.

 Interest in tiki had also proliferated overseas, with The Book of Tiki's Sven Kirsten hailing from Germany where a tiki subculture is strong.
 In 2017 noted tiki historians Sven Kirsten, Jeff Berry, Martin Cate, Brian Miller, and Chris Osburn listed their top 15 operating tiki bars in the world, which included four from London, one from Munich, one from Tokyo, and one from Barcelona.
-Other notable tiki bars outside of the United States can be found in Paris, Hong Kong, and Berlin.

-The Tiki Kat in Kansas City was voted as one of the world's top tiki bars by Critiki, an online guide to modern tiki bars.
-Jeff "Beachbum" Berry also opened Latitude 29 in New Orleans, bringing things full circle in a restaurant that pays homage to the New Orlean's native and creator of tiki culture, Donn Beach.
-Home tiki bars have also seen a resurgence as part of the tiki revival.